-If you eat at a restaurant or purchase food from a food premise (e.g., grocery store, convenience store) in Halton Region, and you have concerns about the food you were served or the premise's cleanliness, then call the Health Department (or call 311) to file a complaint.
+Did you eat at a restaurant or purchase food from a food establishment in Halton (such as a grocery store), and have concerns about the food you were served or the establishment's cleanliness?
+If so, please email email@example.com or call 311 to file a food services/food safety complaint.

 The Health Department investigates all food complaints and suspected cases of food poisoning within 24 hours.